 It's Friday – and it's the end of Trustees' Week.
 Each day, we've been looking at the elements of the Trustees' Week slogan: Many voices.
 Working together.
 With purpose.

-Today, Tora Pickup, Principal Associate, focuses on "Working Together".
+Today, Tora Pickup, Charity Lawyer and Principal Associate, focuses on "Working Together".

 There are lots of ways that charities can work with different organisations.
 The focus is often on carrying out charitable activities, but it can also provide financial efficiencies.
 There is a range of formality with which such arrangements can be structured, and we've flagged a few below.